aaronlahey/aaronlahey.github.io/_posts/2015-10-04-selection-sort.markdown

              ^
 {% endhighlight %}

-Thinking about the performance characteristics of selection sort we can see that in every case, regardless of whether the array is pre-sorted or not, we will perform `O(n)` swaps and `(On^2)/2`.
+Thinking about the performance characteristics of selection sort we can see that in every case, regardless of whether the array is pre-sorted or not, we will perform `N` swaps and `N^2/2`.
 If we were to observe every element in the array *for* every element in the array we would perform `5 * 5` or `5^2` elements.
 However, we do not observe elements that are already assumed to be in sorted order.

 Sorting algorithms in Java utilize the `Comparable<T>` interface.
 Implementations of this interface define what it means to compare themselves to an object of type `T`.
 When the receiver is deemed to be "less than" the argument the method should return `-1`, if they are the same, `0`, and if greater than, `1`...